 Welcome to the John Martin Family Web Site

-John Martin is the name of at least 12,000 men and boys now living in the United States,1 and even the most cursory genealogical research shows that the name was also very common in earlier centuries.2
+John Martin is the name of about 12,000 men and boys now living in the United States,1 and even the most cursory genealogical research shows that the name was also very common in earlier centuries.2

 John Martin's tombstone